 Anne around the World: L.M.
-Montgomery and Her Classic is a collection of essays edited and introduced by Jane Ledwell and Jean Mitchell and based on an international conference hosted by the L.M.
-Montgomery Institute and held at the University of Prince Edward Island in June 2008.
-It features original scholarship by Yoshiko Akamatsu, Doreley Carolina Coll, Brooke Collins-Gearing, Margaret Doody, Elizabeth R. Epperly, Barbara Carman Garner, Caroline E. Jones, Paul Keen, Jennie MacDonald, Susan Meyer, Jean Mitchell, Mary Henley Rubio, Gholamreza Samigorganroodi, Wendy Shilton, Cynthia Sugars, Tanfer Emin Tunc, Åsa Warnqvist, Elizabeth Waterston, and Budge Wilson.
+Montgomery and Her Classic is a collection of essays edited and introduced by Jane Ledwell and Jean Mitchell.
+Based on an international conference hosted by the L.M.
+Montgomery Institute and held at the University of Prince Edward Island in June 2008, the volume features original scholarship by Yoshiko Akamatsu, Doreley Carolina Coll, Brooke Collins-Gearing, Margaret Doody, Elizabeth R. Epperly, Barbara Carman Garner, Caroline E. Jones, Paul Keen, Jennie MacDonald, Susan Meyer, Jean Mitchell, Mary Henley Rubio, Gholamreza Samigorganroodi, Wendy Shilton, Cynthia Sugars, Tanfer Emin Tunc, Åsa Warnqvist, Elizabeth Waterston, and Budge Wilson.
 The book was published by McGill-Queen’s University Press in both hardcover and trade paperback in May 2013.

 From the Back Cover